gristlabs/grist-help/help/teams.md

 but depending on the [role](team-sharing.md#Roles) they chose for you, some options may be inactive.
 If you need those options, ask your colleague to change your role.

-For a team site you own,
-you can [create documents](creating-doc.md), [create workspaces](workspaces.md),
-or immediately start [sharing](team-sharing.md) the site with others.
+For a team site in which you are an Owner or Editor, you can [create documents](creating-doc.md), [create workspaces](workspaces.md), or immediately start [sharing](team-sharing.md) the site with others.

 Understanding Personal Sites
 -------------------------------
-Sites that begin with the "@" symbol are personal sites, free to use for up to 10 docs.
+Sites that begin with the "@" symbol are personal sites.
 All Grist accounts have a personal site.
-Documents shared with you will go to your personal site and not count against the 10 document limit.
-Each document in a personal site may be [shared](sharing.md) with up to 2 people for free.
-The personal site itself cannot be shared, and does not support workspaces.
-It is named using your name, and is always available at https://docs.getgrist.com.
+That’s also where you will find personal documents shared with you by others.
+Each document in a personal site may be [shared](sharing.md) with up to 2 Guests for free.
+Personal sites are named using your name, and is always available at https://docs.getgrist.com.

 *![team-sharing-personal-name](images/team-sharing/team-sharing-personal-name.png)*
 <em class="caption">a personal site</em>